crainiarc/poker-ai-planner/README.md

 To investigate the performances of various pokerbots.
 The AI we intend to test are:

-- Monte Carlo Tree Search
+- Monte Carlo Tree Search (using UCT)
 - Adaptive Planning
 - Opponent Modelling